mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

 >
 > - One key point to understand here is the difference between semantic and presentational markup, what these terms mean, and why semantic markup is important to SEO and accessibility.
 >
-> - This set of conformance criteria doesn’t require that you go too deep into strategies for writing SEO-friendly content, although you should understand what this means.
+> - This set of conformance criteria doesn't require that you go too deep into strategies for writing SEO-friendly content, although you should understand what this means.

 ### 3.3 Lists